aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.devices/jpegdevice/jpegdevice/_index.md

 ---
-title: JpegDevice
+title: JpegDevice.JpegDevice
 second_title: Aspose.PDF for .NET API Reference
-description: Initializes a new instance of the JpegDeviceaspose.pdf.devices/jpegdevice class with default resolution and maximum quality.
+description: JpegDevice constructor.
+Initializes a new instance of the JpegDevice class with default resolution and maximum quality
 type: docs
 weight: 10
 url: /net/aspose.pdf.devices/jpegdevice/jpegdevice/
 ---
 ## JpegDevice() {#constructor}

-Initializes a new instance of the [`JpegDevice`](../../jpegdevice) class with default resolution and maximum quality.
+Initializes a new instance of the [`JpegDevice`](../) class with default resolution and maximum quality.

 ```csharp
 public JpegDevice()